 - Your Roku device is not AirPlay compatible.

-How to Fix AirPlay Issues If It Is Not Working on Roku
+8 Ways to Fix AirPlay Not Working on Roku TV

 As mentioned above, most AirPlay not working on Roku TV issues result from minor technical glitches or network problems.
 And regardless of the reason, you can troubleshoot the AirPlay not working issue without any hassle.
 Below are the most working methods to solve AirPlay issues.